-Often referred to as the “Blue Planet,” Earth is covered by water for more than 70% of its surface.
+Known as the “Blue Planet,” Earth has more than 70% of its surface covered by water.

-Marine ecosystems produce nearly half of the oxygen we breathe and absorb vast amounts of carbon dioxide from the atmosphere, helping slow down the effects of global warming.
+Marine environments generate nearly half of the oxygen humans breathe and absorb significant quantities of carbon dioxide from the atmosphere, helping to reduce the pace of global warming.

 One of the most visible effects of climate change is the warming of ocean waters.